 Online degrees in New Jersey provide the same level of quality as in the classroom.
 As part of our list, we look at the quality of the program, graduation rate, job placement, and tuition costs.
 The graduation rate is the student’s ability graduate within four years of starting school.
 Each of these qualities helps determine how well a student will succeed by enrolling in a New Jersey college in the U.S.

-Here are the Best Colleges in New Jersey of 2018
+Here are the Best Colleges in New Jersey

 1. Ramapo College of New Jersey